MOSCOW BLOG: Symbolic sanctions

 This is not the first time that the West has imposed symbolic sanctions on Russia that have no real effect other than to make a good headline.

-Following Russian President Vladimir Putin’s annexation of the Crimea in 2014 the EU lashed out with “harsh” sanctions, but actually those sanctions came down to little more than seizing the assets and issuing travel bans to individuals directly involved in the annexation – i.e. things that made no difference at all.
+Following Russian President Vladimir Putin’s annexation of Crimea in 2014 the EU lashed out with “harsh” sanctions, but actually these came down to little more than seizing the assets and issuing travel bans to individuals directly involved in the annexation – i.e. things that made no difference at all.

-As time wore on the list of sanctions was expanded to include people “close to Putin” and oligarch lists were issued, but again this makes no real difference to the Russian economy, but is good for more headlines.
+As time wore on the list of sanctions was expanded to include people “close to Putin” and oligarch lists were issued, but again this makes no real difference to the Russian economy, but was good for more headlines.

 Things finally started to get serious when sanctions were placed on Russian primary debt issues.
-But here too the sanctions were merely symbolic as while international investors could not bid for the primary issue of a say a Russian sovereign Eurobond, they were still free to buy it on the secondary market literally seconds after it was issued.
-Local Russian finance ministry OFZ treasury bills, where the bulk of the foreign money is held and the main funding tool for the Russian government, were not touched and indeed for most of the intervening years bond traders have been heavily overweight OFZ as they pay such high yields in a zero-yield world… thanks to the sanctions.
+But here too the sanctions were merely symbolic, as while international investors could not bid for the primary issue of, say, a Russian sovereign Eurobond, they were still free to buy it on the secondary market literally seconds after it was issued.
+Local Russian finance ministry OFZ treasury bills, where the bulk of the foreign money is held and the main funding tool for the Russian government, were not touched and indeed for most of the intervening years bond traders have been heavily overweight OFZs as they pay such high yields in a zero-yield world… thanks to the sanctions.

 In short, pretty much all of the sanctions imposed before February were largely symbolic.
 It has only been since the war in Ukraine started that real sanctions have begun to appear, but even then the EU has continued to pull its punches to avoid the boomerang effects.

-The root of this failure to impose real sanctions on Russia is the almost complete refusal by the EU to hurt its industry – and again as the US is so unengaged with Russia’s economy it is willing to go much further.
+The root of this failure to impose real sanctions on Russia is the almost complete refusal by the EU to hurt its industry – and again, as the US is so unengaged with Russia’s economy it is willing to go much further.

 The debate over including Russian exports of coal as part of the fifth package of sanctions issued in April – the first sanctions to target energy – is a prime example, as those proved to be extremely difficult.
 In the end some exemptions were made and the deadline set for August 10, but as soon as they came into force the EU quietly backtracked and softened them under pressure from some of its members.
 The coal sanctions were simply unworkable.

-It is this refusal to impose any sanctions that seriously affect Europe’s industry that is the EU’s Achilles’ heel, and Putin is well aware of this as it is written plainly in Russia’s export statistics – they barely changed after each round of sanctions was released.
-Plus, Putin had already sacrificed Russia’s growth potential by building up his Fiscal Fortress since 2012 and felt the $600bn cash pile could adequately cushion Russia from the inevitable shocks new, harsher sanctions would bring.
+It is this refusal to impose any sanctions that seriously affect Europe’s industry that is the EU’s Achilles’ heel, and Putin is well aware of this, as it is written plainly in Russia’s export statistics – they barely changed after each round of sanctions was released.
+Plus Putin had already sacrificed Russia’s growth potential by building up his Fiscal Fortress since 2012 and felt the $600bn cash pile could adequately cushion Russia from the inevitable shocks new, harsher sanctions would bring.

 Knowing this is probably partly why Putin felt confident enough to actually cross the Ukrainian border: he expected the hue and cry that would inevitably follow but could be fairly sure that the EU at least would continue to depend on Russia for a large share of its inputs and sanctions would remain largely symbolic.
 For example, after the “harshest ever” sanctions were imposed after it downed the Ryanair flight in 2020 and arrested blogger Roman Protasevich, Belarus’ trade turnover with the EU actually doubled that year.

 Things changed after February 24 when some real pain was inflicted.
-Ironically it was the self-sanction by oil traders and multinational retailers that caused more damage than the official sanctions.
-The only really effective sanctions imposed on Russia by the West have been the bans on the export of technology and high quality machinery, which will have devastating consequences – but only in the long-term.
+Ironically it was the self-sanctioning by oil traders and multinational retailers that caused more damage than the official sanctions.
+The only really effective sanctions imposed on Russia by the West have been the bans on the export of technology and high quality machinery, which will have devastating consequences – but only in the long term.

 The SWIFT sanctions that were imposed only days after Russia’s invasion of Ukraine in February on banks and the freezing of $300bn of Central Bank of Russia (CBR) reserves came out of left field and really hurt.
-But CBR governor Elvia Nabiullina sprang into action and narrowly averted a financial crisis, and the gold and cash the CBR still has proved to be enough to cushion the blow.
+But CBR Governor Elvia Nabiullina sprang into action and narrowly averted a financial crisis, and the gold and cash the CBR still has proved to be enough to cushion the blow.
 Putin had calculated correctly that his Fiscal Fortress could withstand the worst the West had to offer.
 Ironically, if the oil and gas embargo had been immediately imposed in the first weeks of the war then that would have almost certainly pushed the Russian economy over the top and caused a large-scale financial crisis, but the West was not prepared to forgo its inputs and energy supplies even for the few weeks it would have taken to trigger that calamity at that time.
 Now it's too late.
 Russia has successfully rerouted much of its oil to Asia, to its friends in India and China, amongst others.

-While sanctions that hit the EU’s own industry have proven to be anathema to Brussels, the financial response to Russia’s war is another kettle of fish.
+While sanctions that hit the EU’s own industry have proved to be an anathema to Brussels, the financial response to Russia’s war is another kettle of fish.
 That is because the West’s main response has been to tax its own population to pay for the cost of the proxy war with the Kremlin.

 Compare the amounts of money spent on supporting Ukraine and on dealing with the economic fallout caused by the polycrisis that is a result of this showdown.